What's new in the Microsoft 365 admin center

 Home improvements The Home page has been completely re-done and we can't wait for you to try it out and see what you think.
 This is your personal Home page and you won't affect the Home pages of other admins in your organization.

 You can add, remove, and move home page cards around the Home page.
-Click + Add card in the top right corner to see which cards are available in the card library, and then drag them anywhere on the Home page.
+Select + Add card in the top right corner to see which cards are available in the card library, and then drag them anywhere on the Home page.
 Don't like where it landed?
-Click and drag it to where you want it.
+Drag it to where you want it.
 You don't even have to save any more.

 Take organization to the next level by grouping cards into sections.
 We've created two default sections for you: Basics and Devices and updates.
 Very soon, you'll be able to add, remove, and rename sections to design a Home page that works for you.